Sbozzolo/kuibit/docs/series.rst

 One of the most powerful features of ``TimeSeries`` (``FrequencySeries``) is that they are callable objects and they can evaluate the data at any arbitrary time.
 This is done using splines.
-When you initialize a ``TimeSeries`` (``FrequencySeries``) a cubic spline representation with no smoothing (the spline evaluates exactly to the data) is computed.
+When you first call a ``TimeSeries`` (``FrequencySeries``) a cubic spline representation with no smoothing (the spline evaluates exactly to the data) is computed.
 This is cached into the attributes ``self.spline_real`` (and ``self.spline_imag`` if the data is